12 Night / 13 Day Self-Drive Safari, Accommodated

 Distance day 6: approx. 250 km; driving time approx. 3-4 h

 After a leisurely breakfast, you leave Swakopmund and travel inland.
 In the distance, you will see the Spitzkoppe, one of Namibia’s most recognizable landmarks.
 Go for a walk and explore the imposing granite rock formations or take a guided tour and view ancient San rock art.
-Today’s destination will be Onduruquea Lodge in the Erongo Mountains.
-Lean back and enjoy the warm atmosphere of the lodge.
-Alternatively, join a private game drive in the morning, evening or even at night.
-You will spend two nights at Onduruquea Lodge.
+Today’s destination will be the Otjohotozu Farm in the Erongo Mountains.
+Lean back and enjoy the warm farm atmosphere.
+Alternatively, join a game drive in the morning or afternoon.
+You will spend two nights at Otjohotozu Guest Farm.

 Day 8 | Erongo Mountains, Namibia – Twyfelfontein, Namibia